Brighton YMCA Counselling Service

 Clare is based at the George Williams Centre, offering the residents who live here, and at Morton Court, counselling assessments and sessions.
 Sarah provides counselling to Brighton YMCA residents living in our other projects: William Collier House, Fred Emery Court, Stanley Court and Steine House, and her counselling room is situated in Head Office (Steine House).

-Please note that at the moment Sarah Law is on maternity leave.
+Please note that Sarah Law is on maternity leave.
 Contact Joanna Hansen in her absence.

 Please note that due to funding restrictions, at the moment we only offer counselling services to Brighton YMCA residents.